The Best Lingerie for Valentine's Day 2022

-The Best Lingerie for Valentine's Day -- La Perla, Savage X Fenty, Cacique and More
+The Best Lingerie for Valentine's Day -- La Perla, Cacique, Savage X Fenty and More

-If ever there's a good time to buy lingerie, it's now.
-With Valentine's Day just a couple weeks away, our shopping is a bit spicier than usual.
+Valentine's Day is just over a week away and our shopping is a bit spicier than usual!
+Lingerie is on our minds right about now and there's a lot to choose from.
 Whether it's something you want to wear underneath your clothes or you're looking to heat things up with your S.O., there are tons options out there to make your Valentine's Day special.

 To help you find the perfect sexy lingerie for the most romantic day of the year, ET Style has picked out chic, sultry styles that'll make you (or the person wearing it) feel utterly confident and gorgeous.
 We've got showstoppers from Savage X Fenty, Hanky Panky, Anya Lust, Oh La La Cheri that are flirtatious and comfortable.